-Product Description: The portfolio consists of standard loans and credit lines extended to Spanish companies and self-employed individuals.
-Some loans are secured by real estate (5%) but most are unsecured (58.4%) and all were granted to fund general working capital and/or long-term business expansion.
-The remaining 36.6% corresponds to unsecured credit lines.
+Product Description: The audited portfolio consists of standard loans and credit lines extended to Spanish companies and self-employed individuals.
+Some loans are secured by real estate (2.84%) but most are unsecured (51.74%). and most were granted to fund general working capital and/or long-term business expansion.
+The remaining 45.42% corresponds to unsecured credit lines.

-The portfolio breakdown by company size is: 25.13 % micro-enterprises (turnover less than €2 million), 71.05% SMEs (turnover between €2 million and €50 million), and 3.82% self-employed individuals.
-The loans and credit lines were originated mainly between 2009 and 2011, with a weighted-average seasoning of 0.66 years and a weighted-average remaining term of 2.9 years.
-The longest loan matures in May 2048.
-Geographically, the pool is concentrated in Madrid (20.65%), Catalonia (19.87%) and Andalusia (13.1%).
-Loans are either subject to French amortisation (61.2%) or bullet amortisation (2.2%).
+The portfolio breakdown by company size is: 37.12 % micro-enterprises (turnover less than €2 million), 51.70% SMEs (turnover between €2 million and €50 million), and 11.18% self-employed individuals.
+The loans and credit lines were originated mainly between 2011 and 2013, with a weighted-average seasoning of 2.88 years and a weighted-average remaining term of 2.3 years.
+The longest loan matures in May 2033.
+Geographically, the pool is concentrated in Madrid (19.9%)and Catalonia (22.3%).
+Loans are either subject to French amortisation (54.24% of the total portfolio) or bullet amortisation (0.33% of the total portfolio).
 Lines are bullet by product nature.

-Around 35% of the portfolio corresponds to loans currently in principal grace periods, and the average time to complete this grace period is around 9months.
+Around 5.% of the portfolio corresponds to loans currently in an initial principal grace period expected on average to end in 6 months.

-In terms of debtor concentration, the pool includes exposures up to 1.49% of the issuance amount.
-Around 17.85% of the portfolio is concentrated in the "Construction and Building" sector according to Moody's industry classification.
-The Real Estate Developer sector represents almost 5.6% of the total pool.
+In terms of debtor concentration, the pool includes exposures up to 0.84% of the issuance amount.
+Around 13.8% of the portfolio is concentrated in the "Construction and Building" sector according to Moody's industry classification.
+The Real Estate Developer sector represents less than 0.5% of the total pool.